robotics-devroom/robotics-devroom.github.io/cfp/fosdem26.md

 # FOSDEM 2026 Call for Participation

-We're excited to host the second Robotics and Simulation devroom at FOSDEM 2026 on Saturday, January 31.
+We're excited to host the second 'Robotics and Simulation' devroom at FOSDEM 2026 for a **full-day event** on Saturday, January 31.
 If you build, simulate, deploy, or hack on robots (or the tools that make all that possible), this is your stage.

 The Robotics and Simulation devroom spotlights core libraries, frameworks, simulation tooling, and open-source robotic platforms.
 Selected talks will highlight foundational capabilities alongside emerging AI-driven approaches, celebrating practical advancements and lessons learned.
-Expect focused presentations, a lightning talk burst, and a demo session—each designed to share real work and spark collaboration.
+Expect focused presentations, a lightning talk burst, and a demo session — each designed to share real work and spark collaboration.

 ## Scope of Talks